For those of you who are exhausted by repeated Forbidden messages on Apache 2.4

 I was reusing a VM I had previously created with VirtualBox, so I thought I could skip these settings!

-Looking back, this was not a good idea.
+Looking back, that was a mistake.

 This time's solution